 Five tips for strong quotes that get you media coverage

-When you’re a spokesperson, it’s not enough to stay on message.
-You have to learn to speak in headlines.
 Good spokespeople stay on message, avoid controversial subjects, and focus on their organization’s story.
-Great spokespeople do all the same things, but they also encapsulate the essence of their stories in headlines or short quotes that are emotionally impactful, relevant and memorable.
+Great spokespeople do the same, but they also encapsulate the essence of their stories in headlines or short quotes that are emotionally impactful, relevant and memorable.
 Such quotes are capable of dominating the story and seizing control of the narrative.

 In September 2002, I worked for Burson-Marsteller on the Accenture account.
 I was doing executive positioning and thought leadership work for the client’s Supply Chain Management practice.
 I was looking for a way to position the client’s practice leaders as experts that could offer insightful commentary regarding the West Coast port lockout that was choking the nation’s supply chain.
 In speaking with one of the practice leaders he told me, “The shutdown of these ports could have a greater impact on the supply chain than 9/11.”